A Rainbow in the Dark

 "We will be going by broom," Severus replied.
 "Get your coat and we'll be off."

 Harry's eyes widened.
 He couldn't imagine that at all.
 He grabbed the heavy flannel shirt, a hand-me-down from Dudley as were all his clothing and followed Professor Snape outside.
 He followed Severus directions and got on the broom.
 Severus got on behind him.
-"Don't worry, Mr. Potter.
-I've placed a sticking charm on you so you can't fall off the broom and cast a Impervious Charm and a warming spell on you to keep you dry and warm.
-When I kick off just lean back against me; I'll need both my hands to control the broom."
+"Do not worry, Mr. Potter.
+I have placed a sticking charm on you so you cannot fall off the broom and cast a Impervious Charm and a warming spell on you to keep you dry and warm.
+When I kick off just lean back against me; I will need both my hands to control the broom."

 Harry did as Severus instructed and felt the broom leave the ground.
 He glanced down once and saw the house on the rock suddenly become smaller and quickly looked up again, his stomach doing flip-flops.